Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-\textbf{\FnName{FindShortcut} subroutine:} We run the \FnName{CoreFast} subroutine that computes a shortcut $\mathcal{H'}$ with congestion $8c$, but possibly an unacceptably large block parameter.
-The next step is to run the \FnName{Verification} subroutine that finds all parts whose computed shortcut subgraphs have at most $3b$ block components.
-We call those parts \textbf{good} and fix their computed shortcut subgraphs.
-The subroutine is iteratively repeated until all the parts have been marked as good.
-The check can be executed via a $O(D)$ convergecast on the entire tree $T$.
+\paragraph{Algorithm FindShortcut:} We run the \FnName{CoreFast} subroutine that computes a shortcut $\mathcal{H'} = \{ H'_1, \ldots, H'_N \}$ with congestion $8c$, but possibly an unacceptably large block parameter.
+The next step is to run the \FnName{Verification} subroutine that finds all parts whose computed shortcut edges $H'_i$ have at most $3b$ block components.
+We call those parts \textbf{good} and fix their computed shortcut edges and discard the rest.
+The subroutine is iteratively repeated for $O(\log N)$ rounds at which point the parts have been marked as good.